shortstheory/APStreamline/README.md

 ## Introduction

-Using video cameras for live-streaming the video feed from aerial robots and other unmanned vehicles is becoming increasingly useful.
+Using video cameras for live-streaming the video feed from aerial robots and other unmanned vehicles is useful for a number of applications.
 Most video streaming solutions use RTP for streaming video over UDP.
 UDP is more efficient than TCP because it forgoes the overhead that comes with TCP's reliable delivery and congestion control mechanisms.

 However, this introduces new problems when streaming video from robots.
 In most cases, we use the Companion Computer (CC) in Wi-Fi hotspot mode for streaming the video.
 Due to the limited range of 2.4GHz Wi-Fi, the Quality-of-Service (QoS) progressively gets worse when the robot moves further away from the receiving computer.